alertmixer/terraform-provider-amixr/website/docs/r/on_call_shift.html.markdown

   * `by_monthday` - (Optional) This parameter takes a list of days of the month.
 Valid values are 1 to 31 or -31 to -1
   * `users` - (Optional) The list of on-call users

-Please look [RFC 5545](https://tools.ietf.org/html/rfc5545#section-3.3.10) for more information about the recurrence rules.
+Please check [RFC 5545](https://tools.ietf.org/html/rfc5545#section-3.3.10) for more information about the recurrence rules.

 ## Attributes Reference